Game Day: Anchorage Wolverines vs. Springfield Jr. Blues

 Anchorage Wolverines News Release

-Game two between the Anchorage Wolverines and the Springfield Jr. Blues gets underway this afternoon with a 4:05 p.m.
-AKST puck drop at the Nelson Center.
+Game three of three is set for this afternoon at the Nelson Center as the Anchorage Wolverines close out the series against the Springfield Jr. Blues.

-The Wolverines look to bounce back after yesterday's tough loss.
-With two of Springfield's five goals coming on the man advantage, expect a more disciplined Anchorage squad tonight, with a key focus on staying out of the box and controlling the pace at even strength.
+Down 0-2 in the series, the Wolverines are looking to finish strong and grab a win in the finale.

-Catch the action live on NAHLtv.com or join the Wolverines watch party at Dave & Buster's.
+Catch the action live on NAHLtv.com, or head over to Dave & Buster's to join the Wolverines watch party.

 - Game Day: Anchorage Wolverines vs. Springfield Jr. Blues - Anchorage Wolverines